How to Install Google Play Store in Windows 11 and Run Android Apps (2023)

 Step 2: Enable Required Windows Features for WSA

 After enabling Developer Mode, we also need to enable a couple of optional Windows Features.
-For doing that, launch the RUN utility, type optionalfeatures
+To do that, launch the RUN utility, type optionalfeatures

 and press Enter to launch the Windows Features window.

-NOTE: Please note that if you do not enable these features or disable them after installing WSA, you won’t be able to run Android apps on your Windows 11 PC.
+NOTE: If you do not enable these features or disable them after installing WSA, you won’t be able to run Android apps on your Windows 11 PC.
 They will fail to run with error.

 SEE ALSO: How to Enable Hyper-V and Create Virtual Machine in Windows 11?

-Step 3: Build Customized WSA with GAPPS on Github
+Step 3: Download the Customized WSA with GAPPS from Github

-Now that we are ready with the basics, it’s time to create a customized version of Windows Subsystem for Android on Github.
+Now that we have the basic requirements fulfilled, it’s time to download the customized version of Windows Subsystem for Android from Github.

-Step 5: Extract and Install Custom WSA on Windows 11
+Step 5: Install Custom WSA with Google Play Store on Windows 11

 NOTE: If you already have Windows Subsystem for Android installed, make sure to uninstall it from Settings > Apps > Apps & Features.

-After extracting, open the folder and find Install.ps1 file.
-It is a PowerShell script that automatically installs customized WSA with Google Play Store on your Windows 11 PC.
+Open the extracted folder and find Install.ps1 file.
+It is a PowerShell script that automatically installs customized WSA with the Google Play Store on your Windows 11 PC.

 or a